 Rabbits are sensitive to heat.
 Hot, humid weather, along with poorly ventilated hutches or transport in poorly ventilated vehicles, may lead to the death of many rabbits, particularly pregnant does.
 Affected rabbits stretch out and breathe rapidly.
 Hutches should be constructed so that they can be sprinkled in hot, humid weather.
 Free access to cool water should be provided.
-When the environment can be controlled, optimal conditions are a temperature of 50°–70°F (15.5°–21°C) and a relative humidity of 40%–60%, with 10–20 air changes/hr.
+When the environment can be controlled, optimal conditions are a temperature of 50°–70°F (15.5°–21°C) and a relative humidity of 40%–60%, with 10–20 air changes/hour.
+As a rule of thumb, the sum of the temperature in Fahrenheit and the humidity in percent should not be over 150.
+For example, a temperature of 80°F with a humidity of 80% would be 160 and therefore not appropriate for a rabbit.
 Wire cages are preferable to solid hutches.
 Treatment consists of immersing rabbits in cold water during the heat of the day, especially those that will kindle in the next day or two.
 Breeding bucks may lose a majority of viable sperm and might not breed successfully for several weeks until new sperm production replaces the sperm killed by thermal stress.

 Prolonged irritation of the bladder mucosa with calcium sediment can cause a cystitis that can manifest in incontinence and soiled fur ( see Urolithiasis Urolithiasis Fracture or dislocation of lumbar vertebrae with compression or severing of the spinal cord is common in both pet and commercial rabbits.
 The predisposition to a fractured back highlights the... read more ).
 A wet perianal area often causes additional problems such as fly strike and dermatitis.
 This condition is often referred to as hutch burn, Hutch burn is often confused with treponematosis and can be truly differentiated only by the absence of spirochetes on darkfield microscopy and by the lack of antibodies to Treponema paraluiscuniculi.
 It is caused by wet and dirty hutch floors and affects the anus and external genitalia.
 Also, rabbits that lack adequate sphincter control of the bladder constantly dribble urine and may be affected.
 The membranes of the anus and genital region become inflamed and chapped.
 The area soon becomes secondarily infected with opportunistic pathogenic bacteria.
 Brownish crusts cover the area, and a hemorrhagic, purulent exudate may be present.
 Keeping hutch floors clean and dry and applying nitrofurazone or an antibiotic ointment to the lesions hastens recovery.

 Ketosis is a rare disorder in rabbits that may result in death of does at or 1–2 days before kindling.
-The disease is more common in first-litter does.
+The condition is more common in first-litter does.
 Predisposing factors include obesity and lack of exercise.
 The probable cause is starvation.
 Other signs are dullness of eyes, sluggishness, respiratory distress, prostration, and death.
 The most significant lesions are fatty liver and kidneys.
 The body mobilizes fat and transports it to the liver to be broken down for energy, thus the fatty liver.
 Diagnosis depends on a detailed history and physical examination and clinical signs.
 A key clinical sign is clear urine; the urine of healthy rabbits is usually cloudy.
-Injection of fluids that contain glucose and assisted syringe feeding may help correct the disease.
-Breeding young does early, before they become too fat, is also helpful.
-Hairballs in the stomach are often a factor in ketosis.
+Injection of fluids that contain glucose and assisted syringe feeding may help correct the disorder.

 Female rabbits have a heavy fold of skin on the ventral aspect of the neck.
 As the rabbit drinks, this skin may become wet and soggy (“slobbers”), which leads to inflammation.
 Contributing factors include dental malocclusion, open water crocks, and damp bedding.
 The hair may slip, and the area may become infected or flyblown.
 The area often turns green if infected with Pseudomonas spp.
 Automatic watering systems with drinking valves generally prevent wet dewlaps.
 If open water receptacles are used, they should have small openings or be elevated.
 Once the area is infected, the hair should be clipped and antiseptic dusting powder applied.
 In severe cases, parenteral antibiotics and analgesics are necessary.